 The API connects to the PRPC server on the SM.
-In order for the API to work:
+For the API to work:

-- The SM must be up and running, and reachable from the machine that hosts the API. - The PRPC server must be started.
+- The SM must be up and running, and reachable from the machine that hosts the API - The PRPC server must be started.

 The PRPC server is a proprietary RPC protocol designed by Cisco.
-For more information, see the SCMS Subscriber Manager User Guide.
+For more information about the PRPC server, see the SCMS Subscriber Manager User Guide.